DhineshKumar-S-Git/HighSpeed_SIMD_ALU/README.md

 The Dadda multiplier consists of three main steps:
 	Step 1: Partial Product Generation
 		 The multiplier generates partial products using AND gates.
-		 For an N-bit multiplication, we get N×N partial products.
+		 For an N-bit multiplication, we get N x N partial products.
 	Step 2: Column Reduction Using Dadda’s Technique Unlike Wallace Tree, Dadda delays full adder usage to reduce hardware complexity.
 		 The reduction follows Dadda’s threshold values: